joseph-eccles/monorepo/packages/design-tokens/DESIGN-TOKENS-101.md

 You could add a deprecated flag like in the example above.
 This flags that the token is deprecated and outputs this token to a separate deprecated file in the dist folder.

+The `themeable` property means that this token is themeable and will be added to the theme files in the package.
+A token is themeable when the design token value is not cascaded down by another token or is hard coded and it is recommended that this can be themed when creating a new variation.

 This is how [Style Dictionary naming](https://amzn.github.io/style-dictionary/#/tokens?id=design-token-structure) works but we have adapted Made.
 Tokens to follow [Naming Tokens in Design Systems](https://medium.com/eightshapes-llc/naming-tokens-in-design-systems-9e86c7444676) as a guideline for naming conventions.
 Due to this there are custom formats we have built to transform tokens, see below.

 ## Configuration